Douglas E. Ray

 J.D., 1975, Harvard Law School, 1975, with honors

-Douglas E. Ray is Dean and Professor of Law.
+Douglas E. Ray served as Dean of St. Thomas Law from 2010-2014.
 Before joining the St. Thomas Law faculty in October, 2010, he served as Dean of the University of Toledo College of Law (2006-2010) and Dean of the Widener University School of Law and Vice President of Widener University (1999-2005).
 Prior to his deanships, he taught at The University of Toledo College of Law where he served as Charles W. Fornoff Professor of Law and Values and as an associate dean and at the University of Richmond School of Law.
 Dean Ray has also served as an economist with the U. S. Department of Labor and as an attorney with Dorsey & Whitney in Minneapolis.
-He is a veteran of the U.S. Army and a graduate of the Defense Language Institute.
+He is a veteran of the U.S. Army and a graduate of the Defense Language Institute

-Since 1999, Dean Ray has chaired the annual four-day Course in Labor Law and Labor Arbitration sponsored by the Center for American and International Law (formerly the Southwestern Legal Foundation) in Plano, Texas.
+Since 1999, Professor Ray has chaired the annual four-day Course in Labor Law and Labor Arbitration sponsored by the Center for American and International Law (formerly the Southwestern Legal Foundation) in Plano, Texas.